Nozbe/NoOffice.org/_book/one.md

 ---
 part: one
-title: Part 1 - Getting communication done in a team
+title: Part 1 - You’re using your Office wrong!
-subtitle: Sucess of any business is based on good internal communication skills.
+subtitle: Office or Not, start working the right way!
 ---

 * TOC
 {:toc}

-## How to get the communication done in an all-remote team

-CONTENT
+- It doesn’t matter if you have an office or not, most of the companies don’t work very efficiently

+- As a productivity company with 500K+ users and around 100K teams using Nozbe, we’ve learned a lot about team productivity

+- These are the best team productivity tips that worked for us